websemantics/pyrocms-theme/README.md

 ## Control Layout

-This theme comes with few very powerful features that were aimed to change the skin layout using sass variables,
+This theme comes with few very powerful features that were aimed to change the skin layout using `sass` and theme configuration variables,

-1- Show Navbar
+### Show Navbar

 When building a skin, you can decide on whether you want to have a navbar or not.
 Turning this feature on / off will show the navbar with an attached toggle button to show/hide the sidebar and the classic menu, other navbar items.
 Also, some sidebar links will be removed, for example, View Site, Logout etc as will be provided by the navbar,

-## Sidebar
+### Sidebar

 This theme allows to `sort` and `exclude` modules from the Sidebar.
 You can sort modules in the Sidebar via the `sidebar` config variable @ `resources/config/config.php`.
 Simply, list the modules' slugs in the `sort` array, for example,